ClimateChangeInstitute/anttframework/AntT/README.md

 This directory contains the main AntT project web resources.
-Building this project results in the generation of a war file that can be served by Apache Tomcat 8.
+Building this project results in the generation of a war file that can be served by Apache Tomcat >=8.

 Static pages are served in the `WebContent` directory.
+Examples of such content are images, JavaScript, and CSS.

 ## Requirements